Gambling Taxes FAQ

 Excel is likely the best bet at this point, although there are apps like Pikkit to help log your bets as well.

-If filing as a professional, how much of one’s expenses such as software, subscriptions, computer equipment and the like can be deducted from one’s earnings before the end of the tax year?
+If filing as a professional, how much of one’s expenses such as software, subscriptions, or computer equipment can be deducted from earnings before the end of the tax year?

 Expenses are a dollar-for-dollar reduction of your net business profit.
 Self-employment tax and income tax are based on your net earnings.
 If you are in the 22 percent income tax bracket, you would save about $37 in tax per every $100 in expenses incurred.
 This is $22 in income tax and $15 in self-employment tax.
 That’s not exact in all circumstances, but it should give you an idea.